Just over two years ago in jumping the curve I wrote how we were shifting to artificial intelligence from traditional web application development.

 The power of APIs.

 Once that worked we connected it to a new airline API that British Airways was implementing.
-The finished prototype let users get BA flight booking information just by asking in plain language.
+The finished prototype let users get BA flight booking information just by asking a chatbot in plain English.

 While chatbots were all the rage in 2016 and 17 they have been superseded by the VoiceFirst movement.
 It’s a natural evolution since voice doesn’t require an intervening device (the keyboard) to use, and voice assistants are ubiquitous now.